 - B – $33 ($55 standalone/$100 contract x $60 bundled price); and

 - C – $27 ($45 standalone/$100 contract x $60 bundled price).

-- In this case, the entire discount was allocated to product B and C.
+- In this case, the entire discount was allocated to products B and C.

 Allocation of Variable Consideration

-Variable consideration (including changes in estimates of variable consideration) may be attributable to the entire contract, or to a specific part of the contract.
-Variable consideration is allocated to specific components of the contract if both the following criteria are met:
+Variable consideration may apply to an entire contract or specific parts of a contract.
+Variable consideration is allocated to specific components if the following criteria are met:

-- The variable payments relate specifically to the satisfaction of a particular performance obligation.
-For example, a bonus may be contingent on transferring a promised good or service within a specified period of time (bonus related to a single performance obligation).
+- Variable consideration applies to a particular performance obligation.
+For example, a bonus may be contingent on transferring a promised good within a specified period of time.

-- The allocation is consistent with the overall objective of allocating the transaction price to performance obligations, when considering all of the performance obligations and payment terms in the contract.
-In other words, it should not result in allocating more or less revenue than should be allocated based on relative standalone selling prices.
+- Variable consideration is consistent with the overall objective of allocating the transaction price to performance obligations.
+In other words, it should not result in allocating more or less revenue compared to relative standalone selling prices.